mauritssilvis/challenges/java/java-project-cli/README.md

         class file versions up to ...
 ```

-To solve this problem, install the latest JDK according to the [installation instructions](#111-installation) given above.
+To solve this problem, install the latest JDK, for example, according to the [installation instructions](#111-installation) given above.
 In the process, ensure the `PATH` environment variable contains a reference to the proper JDK folder.

 ## License